The American Girl Doll Birthday Party Rip-Off

 “You mean those hundreds of little, tiny flaps?”

-I stare at her mutely.
-She doesn’t blink.
-Then she turns and leaves.
-The girls look at me.
+I stared at Waitress Tipper mutely.
+She didn’t blink.
+Then turned and simply left.
+The girls looked at me.

-“I already tied one of these at Ariella’s Dolly World party.”
+“I already tied one of these at Ariella’s Dolly World party,” sniffed Phoebe.

-As I frantically begin tying all the sleeping bags together a second American Girl Doll waitress named Cobie appears, her expression as glazed as a Crispy Creme donut.
+As I frantically began tying all the sleeping bags together, a second American Girl Doll waitress named Cobie appeared, her expression as glazed as a Crispy Creme donut.

-She holds a tropical-looking American Girl Doll before her.
-“This is Kanani,” she trills, “the 2011 limited edition American Girl Doll from the beautiful isle of Hawai’i that if you don’t buy this year you can never ever in the history of American Girl Doll buy again.
+She held a tropical-looking American Girl Doll before her.
+“This is Kanani,” she trilled, “the 2011 limited edition American Girl Doll from the beautiful isle of Hawai’i that if you don’t buy this year, you can never, ever – in the history of American Girl Doll – buy again.
 Ever.”

-I see a covetous glint in six pairs of greedy little-girl monkey eyes.
+I saw a covetous glint in six pairs of greedy little-girl monkey eyes.

-“No, she can’t,” I bray, my fingers tying pink-and-blue felt faster than the cursed feet dancing forever in Hans Christian Anderson’s Red Shoes.
-“Now bring us the f@@king ‘signature cake’!”
+“No, she can’t,” I brayed, my fingers tying pink-and-blue felt faster than the cursed feet dancing forever in Hans Christian Anderson’s Red Shoes.
+“Now bring us the stinking ‘signature cake’!”

-I’m followed by six little girls, all in a sugar coma and depressed because they can’t buy Kanani and Rachel.
-We pass by all the Main Dining Room mothers and daughters who laugh and hug each other.
+I was followed by six little girls, all in sugar-comas and depressed because I wouldn’t buy them Kanani and Rachel.
+We passed by all the Main Dining Room mothers and daughters, who laughed and hugged each other.

-I drive the girls back to my house where they have more fun playing handball against our garage door than they’ve had all day.
+I drove the girls back to my house where they had more fun playing handball against our garage door than they had all day.

-While Bridget and Clare watch Phineas and Ferb in the living room, I sneak into Bridget’s bedroom and quietly throttle the Kaya doll, a Nez Pearce Indian girl who cares for horses and befriends a wolf in 1764.
+While Bridget and Clare watched Phineas and Ferb in the living room, I snuck into Bridget’s bedroom and quietly throttled her Kaya doll — a Nez Pearce Indian girl who cared for horses and befriended a wolf in 1764.

 __________________________________________________________________________